Chernoff bound: Bounds from below from the MGF

+Theodosopoulos constructed a tight(er) MGF-based bound from below using an exponential tilting procedure.

+For particular distributions (such as the binomial) bounds from below of the same exponential order as the Chernoff bound are often available.

 Sums of independent random variables

 When X is the sum of n independent random variables X_{1}, ..., X_{n}, the moment generating function of X is the product of the individual moment generating functions, giving that: